Kamil-IT/do-everyday/README.md

 [![CircleCI](https://circleci.com/gh/Kamil-IT/do-everyday/tree/master.svg?style=svg)](https://circleci.com/gh/Kamil-IT/do-everyday/tree/master)
 # do-everyday
-Getting and showing needed information every day
+Getting and showing needed information every day.
+This project have user friendly GUI, you can use it after run this project on your machine.
+Delfault main page is available on http://localhost:8080/.

 ## Parts of project
 - Weather(forecast is getting from Dark Sky, it's actual)